 Vanilla beans are grown in tropical regions around the world, where year-round warm temperatures and sufficient rainfall create soil conditions and climate that are suitable for proper growth.
 They are actually green (not brown) when they are harvested.

 Vanilla Beans grow within the "Bean Belt" - a warm climate zone that is 25 degrees north and south of the equator.
 Coffee beans, cocoa beans and various other beans all grow within this region.
 Vanilla Beans, however, are the most sensitive since they are derived from a delicate flour.

 Like many orchids, the Vanilla Planifolia (the vanilla bean orchid) is an epiphyte that lives on a host tree.
 It’s a vine that grows rapidly up and around an existing tree, but does not draw on the tree’s nutrients.
-The vanilla orchid can be up to 3 years old before it begins to grow vanilla bean pods.
+The vanilla orchid can be up to 3 years old before it begins to grow the delicate orchid that ultimately becomes a vanilla bean.
 The pods themselves require an additional 9-10 months of growth before they can be harvested.